 Now, having a full XI while most people can only scrape together 5-8 players seems like a no-brainer, and it usually is.
 Being able to have a full team, consisting of the best possible options for that gameweek, when lots of players won’t be able to field a full team?
 It’s very likely that it’ll prove to be of much use.

-That being said, sides generally have fixtures in blank gameweeks because they haven’t made it far in other cup competitions – it’s usually the lesser sides in the league who end up with fixtures during blank gameweeks.
-Of course, this is slightly different with the COVID-era version of FPL where fixtures are constantly being rearranged.
+That being said, sides generally have fixtures in blank gameweeks because they haven’t made it far in other cup competitions; the primary reason for fixtures being rearranged.
+It’s usually the lesser sides in the league who end up with fixtures during blank gameweeks, barring upsets.

 There have been cases in the past where only one or two of the league top sides had fixtures during a blank gameweek, and most people would have had 2-3 of their players anyway.
-If that’s the case, a free hit isn’t really needed.
+If that’s the case, a free hit isn’t really needed, as you won’t stand to gain much from having additional players, such as defenders, from relegation battling teams.

 To keep track of these fixtures and help plan for blank gameweeks, make sure to follow Ben Crellin on Twitter.
 He’s pretty much the guy for this stuff and is this community’s finest export.